-I love sweet tea the way most women love coffee and wine.
+I love sweet tea the way some women love coffee and wine.

 I could eat french fries every day.

-I wanted to be a crazy cat lady but realized three is my limit so I have 3 cats, a dog, and a small flock of chickens.
+I wanted to be a crazy cat lady but realized there is a limit to my crazy so I currently have 2 cats, a dog, and a small flock of chickens.

 Happily Ever After was only the beginning